mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 I think the device driver was a great first project given my hardware background.
 I'm pretty sure this was entirely intentional and I really appreciate my team giving me this opportunity.
 I actually ran into some hardware issues so my hardware background actually came up a few times.
 It's not easy to debug hardware issues at home, so I needed to go into office a few times for some rework and equipment.

+I was also given a Duo dev board to do all my dev on.
+The dev board for the Duo has all the PCBs and electronics exposed for debugging, along with some additional debug hardware.
+It's also not assembled into the standard phone chassis, it's sort of all open in a custom rig so we can access all the electronics.
 - presentation

 # Misc.